 - Meet with an allied health admissions counselor during scheduled walk-in advising hours.
 You may also sign-up for an information session, if available.

-- Submit an HCC application for admission
+- If not already a current HCC student, submit an HCC application for admission

 - Pass the Clinical Nursing Admission Assessment - the minimum qualifying score on the HESI Clinical Nursing Admission Assessment score is an overall 70%.